Earth / Environmental Science

 EAS 110.
 Introduction to Environmental Science.
 3 Credits.

 This is an introductory course to the interdisciplinary field of environmental studies.
 Emphasis in this course will focus on the natural world and how it is influenced by human activities.
-Topics discussed will include: biodiversity, conservation, human populations, resources and sustainability, as well as global change.
+Topics discussed will include: biodiversity, conservation, human populations, resources and sustainability, energy production, toxicology, as well as global change.
 Prerequisite: ENG 098, MAT 092, RDG 098 or placement.

 EAS 115.
 Paleontology: Evolution of Life.
 4 Credits.